Home

 Today microeconomics occupies a very important place in the study of economic theory.
 It is an important method of economic analysis, w...

 The law of equi-marginal utility is an extension of the law of diminishing marginal utility.
-It considers the satisfaction derived from ...
+This law is called the law of substitution o...

 Find Us on Facebook